wp-cli/handbook/commands/comment/meta/delete.md

 : The name of the meta field to delete.

 [&lt;value&gt;]
 : The value to delete.
-If omitted, all rows with key will deleted.
+If omitted, all rows with the key will be deleted.

 [\--all]
 : Delete all meta for the object.